 In recent years, research that uses stem cells in regenerative medicine has been developed, to create repairing treatments for tissues and organs.
 Our Observatory has published several articles referring to the bioethical aspects of these researches and their, until now, relatively little real application in the medical clinic (see HERE).

-Stem cell therapy research and Yamanaka’s Noble price in science
+Stem cell therapy research and Yamanaka’s Nobel price in science

 The beginning of these investigations was marked by the use of embryonic cells until Yamanaka designed the induced pluripotent stem cells – iPSCs (see HERE) produced with modified adult somatic cells from the patient themselves that are capable of replacing cells of embryonic origin (read HERE).